-The powers held by the Committee members under the Grantor's Consent Power are powers that are exercisable only in conjunction with the creators, the Grantors.
-Accordingly, under §§ 2514(b) and 2041(a)(2), the Committee members do not possess general powers of appointment by virtue of possessing this power.
-Further, the powers held by the Committee members under the Unanimous Member Powers are not general powers of appointment for purposes of §§ 2514(b) and 2041(a)(2).
-As in the examples in §§ 25.2514-3(b)(2) and 20.2041-3(c)(2), the Committee members have substantial adverse interests in the property subject to this power.
-Accordingly, any distribution made from Trust to a beneficiary, other than Grantors, pursuant to the exercise of these powers, the Grantor's Consent Power and the Unanimous Member Powers, are not gifts by the Committee members.
+The powers held by the Power of Appointment Committee members under the Grantor's Consent Power are a power that is exercisable only in conjunction with the creators, either Grantor (or the survivor thereof).
+Accordingly, under §§ 2514(b) and 2041(a)(2), the Power of Appointment Committee members do not possess general powers of appointment by virtue of possessing this power.
+Further, the powers held by the Power of Appointment Committee members under the Unanimous Member Power is not a general power of appointment for purposes of §§ 2514(b) and 2041(a)(2).
+As in the examples in §§ 25.2514-3(b)(2) and 20.2041-3(c)(2), the Power of Appointment Committee members have substantial adverse interests in the property subject to this power.
+Accordingly, any distribution made from Trust to a beneficiary, other than to either Grantor, pursuant to the exercise of these powers, the Grantor's Consent Power and the Unanimous Member Power, are not gifts by the Power of Appointment Committee members.
 Instead, such distributions are gifts by the Grantors.

-Based upon the facts submitted and representations made, we conclude that any distribution of property by the Committee from Trust to any beneficiary of Trust, other than the Grantors, will not be a completed gift subject to federal gift tax, by any member of the Committee.
+Based upon the facts submitted and representations made, we conclude that any distribution of property by the Power of Appointment Committee from Trust to any beneficiary of Trust, other than the Grantors, will not be a completed gift subject to federal gift tax, by any member of the Power of Appointment Committee.
 Further, we conclude that any distribution of property from Trust to a beneficiary other than Grantors will be a completed gift by the Grantors.
-Trust provides that all distributions of the net income or principal prior to the death of the Predeceased Grantor, whether made by the Committee, the Trustee or a Grantor's exercise of the powers retained by such Grantor, to a beneficiary is and shall be a distribution out of community property.
+Trust provides that all distributions of the net income or principal prior to the death of the Predeceased Spouse, whether made by the Power of Appointment Committee, the Disinterested Trustee or a Grantor's exercise of the powers retained by such Grantor, to a beneficiary is and shall be a distribution out of community property.
 Accordingly, distributions to beneficiaries, other than Grantors, will be gifts made one-half by each Grantor.
-Finally, we conclude that the powers held by the Committee members are not general powers of appointment for purposes of § 2041(a)(2) and, accordingly, the possession of these powers by the Committee members will not cause Trust property to be includible in any Committee member's gross estate under § 2041(a)(2).
+Finally, we conclude that the powers held by the Power of Appointment Committee members are not general powers of appointment for purposes of § 2041(a)(2) and, accordingly, the possession of these powers by the Power of Appointment Committee members will not cause Trust property to be includible in any Committee member's gross estate under § 2041(a)(2).

-Ruling 6
+RULING 6

-Section 1014(a) provides, in part, that, except as otherwise provided in this section, the basis of property in the hands of a person acquiring the property from a decedent or to whom the property passed from a decedent will, if not sold, exchanged, or otherwise disposed of before the decedent's death by such person be the fair market value of the property at the date of the decedent's death.
+Section 1014(a) provides, in part, that, except as otherwise provided in this section, the basis of property in the hands of a person acquiring the property from a decedent or to whom the property passed from a decedent will, if not sold, exchanged, or otherwise disposed of before the decedent's death by such person, be the fair market value of the property at the date of the decedent's death.